Skip to main contentAccessibility Statement

 NN1 1ED

-If the owner of a listed asset decides to dispose of the property, the owner must inform us of their intention to do so.
+If the owner of a listed asset decides to dispose of the property, the owner must inform the Council of their intention to do so.

-• If the nominating parties confirm to us that it intends to bid for the asset, the nominating party will have up to 6 months (the extended moratorium period), from the date that the owner informed us of its intention to dispose, to develop and submit a bid directly to the owner.
-For the avoidance of doubt, the 6 month period afforded under the extended moratorium period, includes the 6 week period afforded under the initial moratorium period
+• If the nominating party confirms to the Council that it intends to bid for the asset, the nominating party will be granted up to 6 months (the extended moratorium period) to develop and submit a bid directly to the owner.
+For the avoidance of doubt, the 6-month period afforded under the extended moratorium period, includes the 6-week period afforded under the initial moratorium period

-• During the initial and extended moratorium periods (as applicable), the property owner may enter negotiations and dispose the asset to any eligible community groups however it is not permitted to enter any other arrangements to dispose of the asset.
+• During the initial and extended moratorium periods (as applicable), the asset owner may enter negotiations and dispose of the asset to any eligible community groups, however it is not permitted to enter any other arrangements to dispose of the asset.

-Should you have any specific queries on the Asset of Community Value process, please contact [email protected].
+Should you have any specific questions on Assets of Community Value please email [email protected].